sendgrid/sendgrid-csharp/CONTRIBUTING.md

 When you run the tests for the first time, you will need to allow Prism.exe to run, but you don't need to allow outside connections.

 Note: Please download Prism stable version v0.6.xx as integration test are written against stable versions only.
-Latest alpah version has different commands to serve swagger file
+Latest alpha version has different commands to serve swagger file

 <a name="style_guidelines_and_naming_conventions"></a>
 ## Style Guidelines & Naming Conventions